 - Link to your group in the channel links section.

-- Create a landing page about your group and link to it with Cards.
+- Create a landing page about your group and link it to Cards.
 (You can’t link to Facebook directly because it isn’t a YouTube approved site).

 - Promote your group on your channel’s community tab.